Tage Erlander: Housing policy

 Following World War II, Sweden increasingly developed a housing shortage in larger cities.
 In response, at the 1964 Social Democratic Party conference, the party adopted the Million Programme, a plan to build one million homes in the span of ten years.
 The proposal successfully passed through the Riksdag in 1965.
 The motto for the program was, "A good home for everyone."

 In 1966, during the early period of the project, during a debate he was asked what a young couple should do if they wanted to buy an apartment and start a family in Stockholm.
 Erlander answered, "stand in the housing queue."
 It was intended as an honest answer, but was unpopular, as the wait for an apartment in Stockholm was found to be ten years long, and it is said to have been the cause of Social Democratic losses in the municipal elections that year.

 Additionally, critics argued that the Million Programme created a form of segregation, with more recent evidence indicating that creating uniformity and separating this housing from more high-quality housing was part of the plan.
 In 1965, in response to this criticism, Erlander defended the program by arguing that American racial tensions and segregation didn't exist in and couldn't be reproduced in Sweden.
 Erlander stated, "We Swedes live in an infinitely more fortunate situation.
 The population of our country is homogeneous, not only in regard to race, but also in many other aspects."
 Critics also argued that the new housing was somewhat ugly and visually monotonous.

 Despite this, the goal of 1,000,000 homes was successfully reached by 1974, with 1,006,000 homes built, which, at the time, solved most of the problem, though not all of it.
 The Social Democrats were eventually able to recover from the municipal losses.

+A number of other housing initiatives were embarked upon under Erlander.
+In 1947, housing allowances for families with children were introduced, and later for pensioners in 1954.
+In 1947, a special law was passed “setting up principles governing the construction and operation of homes for the aged.”
+Over 400 new homes for the aged were constructed between 1947 and 1961, while many more were modernized.
+In 1956, a law on tenancy security was introduced that provided tenants with (as noted by one study) “the right to stay in their homes.”